Jennifer Maiden: Career and works

-Among Jennifer Maiden's many awards are three Kenneth Slessor Prizes for Poetry, two C. J. Dennis Prize for Poetry,the overall Victorian Prize for Literature, the Harri Jones Memorial Prize, the H.M.
+Among Maiden's awards are three Kenneth Slessor Prizes for Poetry, two C. J. Dennis Prize for Poetry,the overall Victorian Prize for Literature, the Harri Jones Memorial Prize, the H.M.
 Butterly-F.Earle Hooper Award(University of Sydney), the Grenfell Henry Lawson Festival Prize, the FAW Christopher Brennan Award for lifetime achievement in poetry, two The Melbourne Age Poetry Book of the Year awards, the overall Melbourne Age Book of the Year and the ALS Gold Medal.
 She has had residencies at the Australian National University, the University of Western Sydney, Springwood High School and the New South Wales Torture and Trauma Rehabilitation Service.
 She has been awarded several Fellowships by the Australia Council.

 Her second novel Play With Knives has been translated into German as Ein Messer im Haus (dtv, 1994).

 Her collection, Pirate Rain, won The Melbourne Age Poetry Book of the Year in 2010 and the N.S.W.
 Premier's Kenneth Slessor Prize for Poetry in 2011.
 She is the first writer to have won the Kenneth Slessor Prize three times.

 In October 2011, the Australian magazine of politics, society and culture, The Monthly, listed her poetry collection, Friendly Fire (2005), as the poetry book in their selection of 20 Australian Masterpieces since 2000, when they asked 20 Australian art critics to identify "the most significant work of art in their field since 2000".

 Her first UK collection, Intimate Geography, which is a selection from four of her Australian collections (Acoustic Shadow, Mines, Friendly Fire and Pirate Rain), was published by Bloodaxe Books in March, 2012.

 Her collection, Liquid Nitrogen, was published by Giramondo in November, 2012, won the C. J. Dennis Prize for Poetry and the overall Victorian Prize for Literature, and was shortlisted for the Griffin International Poetry Prize, the Australian Prime Minister's Awards, and the Judith Wright Calanthe Award.

 A chapbook of some of her new poems, The Violence of Waiting, was published by Vagabond Press in November, 2013.

 Her collection, Drones and Phantoms, was published by Giramondo in 2014, and won the 2015 ALS Gold Medal.

 Her collection, The Fox Petition, was published by Giramondo in November, 2015.

 A new, revised edition of her novel Play With Knives was published online as a free download by Quemar Press in 2016, followed by its previously unpublished sequel, Play With Knives: Two: Complicity.